 The commercial pilot certificate requires a minimum of 250 hours of flight time.
 A pilot who has recently graduated from private and instrument training may need to build flight experience to meet this minimum.

 Commercial pilot training requirements are outlined in the FAA regulations.
-Jet Air conducts commercial pilot training under Part 61 of the regulations.
+Both Part 61 and Part 141 commercial pilot training courses are available at Jet Air Group.